arjunguha/compsci220-scala/website/syllabus/index.md

 * Programming Assignments
 * Quizzes
 * Participation
-* Final Exam
+* Exams

 ### Programming Assignments

-Programming assignments are intensive programming assignments (in Scala) that exercise your understanding of the material through the application of programming concepts and techniques.
+Programming assignments are intensive assignments (in Scala) that exercise your understanding of the material through the application of programming concepts and techniques.
 There will be weekly programming assignments throughout the semester.
-Programming assignments are an important component of this course and will take the most time to complete as compared to other assessment parts.
+Programming assignments are an important component of this course and will take more time to complete than other assessment parts.
 You should give yourself plenty of time to complete a project assignment.
 Programming assignments must be completed independently.